Current Ministry Location-Maryknoll Sisters Center, Maryknoll, NY

-Born in Waterville, ME, Sister Claudette first learned of Maryknoll when she saw a picture of a Maryknoll priest in her geography book when she was just 13 years old.
-Shortly thereafter, she met that same priest, who got her a subscription to Maryknoll Magazine.
-The rest, as they say, was history.
+Sister Claudette LaVerdiere was born September 11th, 1938 in Waterville, ME.
+She first learned of Maryknoll when she was 13 years old and saw a picture of a Maryknoll priest in her geography book.
+Shortly after, she met that same priest, who got her a subscription to Maryknoll Magazine.

-Beginning as a secondary school teacher in Mwanza, Tanzania, Sister Claudette’s grasp of spiritual matters, natural ability for building rapport with people different than herself, and strength in organizing programs led her to be among those of various Christian religions who, together, fashioned “The Joint Syllabus,” a way of teaching Christian values in Kenyan public schools at the dawn of the nation’s existence.
-The Kenyan government felt teaching its people a morality that would inform their decisions and enable them to build a lasting, strong society was critical.
+After her profession, she studied at Rogers College at the Sisters Center earning a Bachelor of Science in Education in 1967.
+That year, she received her first overseas mission assignment to Tanzania, East Africa.
+Beginning as a secondary school teacher in Mwanza, Tanzania, Sister Claudette’s grasp of spiritual matters, natural ability for building rapport with people different than herself.
+In addition her strength in organizing programs led her to be among those of various Christian religions who together fashioned “The Joint Syllabus,” a way of teaching Christian values in Kenyan public schools.
+The Kenyan government felt teaching its people a morality enable them to build a lasting, strong society.
 They had seen other countries formed without it, and did not like what they saw.

 Their decision paved the way for Sister Claudette to be among those shaping the destiny of a nation that few people ever have opportunity to explore.
 It transformed her life in a way that still impacts everything she does as a Maryknoll Sister.

-Sister Claudette then went to Mombasa on the Kenya coast, where she worked on a team with Kenyans to raise people’s awareness on the implications of the Gospel in daily life.
-“Under the leadership of a Kenyan, we, expatriates and Kenyans, laity and religious, men and women, worked together on a collegial experience for what became a life-changing experience for me.”
+Sister Claudette then went to Mombasa on the Kenya coast where she worked on a team with Kenyans to raise people’s awareness of the implications of the Gospel in daily life.

-In 2000, she returned to Nairobi, teaching seminarians.
+In 2000, she returned to teaching seminarians in Nairobi.
 She was also able to give more time to Sisters and novices, who came from various countries to study in Nairobi; and to do some editing for the Daughters of St. Paul.